 Carl Sagan

-When I browse Facebook garden groups and pages, it appears garden folklore is shared far more often than proven, fact-based tips.
+When I browse Facebook garden groups and other online forums, it appears garden folklore is shared far more often than proven, fact-based tips.

 Perhaps it’s because we want quick, easy answers and to somehow skip the learning curve.